Mortumm/mortumm.dev/about.md

 ## Contact

-You can reach me on X.com or Discord by the handle @mortumm
+You can reach me on X or Discord by the handle @mortumm

 Or you can write me a nice letter to the following address: